Patient's Query

 9. Ingesting or inhaling substances like lead, mercury, or other heavy metals can cause a metallic taste in your mouth.

-According to your history, the most probable cause would be the medications you take as they may cause a hormonal disturbance, so, please take your physician's opinion and ask him to change it if possible.
+According to your history, the most probable cause could be due to the medications that you take as they may cause a hormonal disturbance, so, please take your physician's opinion and ask your doctor to change it if possible.

 Thank you.